Our top tips for writing to your MP

 Don’t let your vote at a general election be the only time your voice is heard!

-Everyone should be able to enjoy walking on public paths, so if something is stopping you or someone you know, make sure your MP knows about it.
+Everyone should be able to enjoy walking in nature, so if something is stopping you or someone you know, make sure your MP knows about it.

 Here’s how you can take action.